DBrandvold/CS455-project-dot-connect-/README.md

             }
           }
   ```
-  As you can see above if the num = 2 or 3 it creates a button which calls pressedButton and it sends the items id and num as parameters. this leads us into the next function, so in this function it does a few things the first is it has two if statements to seperate if num = 2 or 3 after that it will call changebool function and sends the parameter id now in this function this changes the bool value of the array object with the id number sent and it will change the bool value to true so when a button is pushed it changes into the line image instead of a button in the grid. this is done by cloning the array and changing the new arrays one boolean value and then replacing the old array with the new by setGrid as shown below.
+ As you can see above, if the num = 2 or 3, it creates a button which is called pressedButton and it sends the item’s id and num as parameters.
+The pressedButton function does a few things.
+First it has two if statements to separate if num = 2 or 3.
+After that it will call the changebool function and sends the parameter id.
+This function changes the bool value of the array object with the id number sent and it will change the object’s bool value to true.
+This will  change the button pushed into the line image instead of the button.

+This is done by cloning the array and changing the new array’s one boolean value and then replacing the old array with the new by the useState’s setGrid as shown below.
   ```
     const changeBool = (id) => {

     setgrid(grid =>
       [...grid].map(el =>
           el.id == id ? ({...el, bool:'true'}) : el)
       )
   }
   ```
-  once this is down the function pressedButton has one more task.  in an if statement the function checks after the line is created did a square get formed.  now there are four functions that do this check each sliaghtly different then the other. if num = 2 the function calls checkSquareVUp and checkSquareVDown if the num = 3 it calls the checkSquareHLeft and checkSquareHright no these four functions do a few things first is in an if statement they chec1k if there at the end of the grid so if its checkSquareVUp it will make sure  that the button pushed is not one of the top buttons because if it is there is no square above so the function will return false.  now if it passes that chec1k it does the next chec1k which is chec1king to see if the square's lines around it are all true if even one is false then the function will return false but if true then the function returns true but also changes the squares bool to true and the char to the players first char in there name that made the square also giving that player a point by one, this is done by an if statement chec1king turn to be even or odd and if odd then Score1 and player1N values are used if even the player2N and Score2 get changed.Ex:
+Once this is done, the function pressedButton has one more task.
+In an if statement, the function checks if the line that was added created a square.
+There are four functions that do this, each function is slightly different then the other.
+If num = 2, the function calls checkSquareVUp and checkSquareVDown.
+If the num = 3, it calls the checkSquareHLeft and checkSquareHright.
+These four functions have a few differences, but basically do the same thing.
+First an if statement is used to check if the line added is on an edge of the grid.
+So if it's checkSquareVUp, it will make sure that the button pushed is not one of the top buttons because if it is there is no square above it, so the function will return false.
+If it passes that check, it does the next check, which is to see if the square's lines around it are all true.
+If even one is false, then the function will return false.
+But if true, then the function returns true and calls functions changeChar,changeColor and changeBool.  changeChar and changeColor are very similar to changeBool, except that it passes another parameter that will be changed when the function creates a new array with the change and then replaces the original grid array.

+The functions will change the object's char to the player’s first char from their name.
+The bool will change to true from false and the tColor will change to player’s color, which is either blue or red.
+Then the player’s score variable, either Score1 or Score2 depending on the player.
+Figuring out which player did this is done by an if statement checking the turn variable to be even or odd and if odd then Score1 and player1N values are used.
+If even, the player2N and Score2 gets changed.
+Example:
   ```
   const checkSquaresVUp = (id) =>{
 // make sure that its none of the top row buttons